 We at Americans for Democracy & Human Rights in Bahrain (ADHRB) write to you in advance of the Middle East and North Africa (MENA) Region IRF Roundtable Event in Bahrain, which is set to take place in early December.
 We are deeply concerned that an event on religious freedom is being held in a country known for its ongoing religious discrimination against the majority Shia Bahrainis, and would like to further express our concern about increasing restrictions on their religious expression.
-We therefore strongly encourage you to reconsider holding this event in Bahrain, as it sends the wrong message and hinders the broader mission of the IRF Roundtable.
+We therefore strongly encourage you, as an active member of the IRF Roundtable, to boycott this event in Bahrain, as it sends the wrong message and hinders the broader mission of the Roundtable.
+We also call on you to reach out to Greg Mitchell, Chair of the IRF Roundtable, and urge him to reconsider the location of the event.